 I think the best example I know of is how my husband Mack introduces himself.
 He says, "My name is Mack, like the truck, but smaller."
 It never fails - people remember his name because he gives them a visual image and an emotional connection to tie it to.
-It make take you a little time to come up with something "sticky" about your name, but it's well worth it.
+It may take you a little time to come up with something "sticky" about your name, but it's well worth it.

 Did you like what you just read?
 Don't stop there.
-Find a copy of Straight Talk: The Power of Effective Communication and more books by Ria Story, including other topics in the Effective Leadership Series, at: TopStoryLeadership.com or order from Amazon.
+Click here to order your copy of Straight Talk: The Power of Effective Communication!